LIBREhub/fiber-coupled-laser-illumination/interfaz-usuario.md

 >i
 >i For a kit that includes a 638nm laser, position and press spacers [S4] and [S5], and then screw on the 4A laser driver.
 The technical specifications of the "4A laser driver" can be found in the following link [Micost driver 4A](docu/Micostdriver4A20190817120190389038.pdf).

+>! **Warning**
+>!
+>!
+For the position of the potentiometer to be correctly adjusted, you will probably have to redesign some dimensions of the separators S1, S2, S3 or S4 and S5.
+The above depend on the final position of the potentiometer in the electronic card (laser driver) that will use.

 ## Acrylic Protective Sheets {pagestep}

 Remove protective sheets from the [acrylic] on both sides